noisebridge/PythonClass/winter2016/flask-intro.md

     1. Ok... how do I see my work?
         1. Run your application `$ python app.py`
         2. In a browser, go to `http://localhost:5000`
-        3. You should see these words: Hello World!
+        3. You should see these words: `Hello world!`

     2. Other topics we will cover today:
         1. Accessing a template